mfrdut/Efficient-Monocular-Depth-Estimation-for-Edge-Devices-in-Internet-of-Things/README.md

 sudo apt-get install -y libhdf5-serial-dev hdf5-tools
 pip3 install matplotlib h5py scikit-image imageio opencv-python
 ```
 Additionally, please install <a href="https://docs.tvm.ai/install/index.html">TVM</a> on the edge devices, if you need the results of the optimized MDE.
 Here, we adopt the TVM-0.5, LLVM-4.0, and CUDA-10.0.
 In detail, on TX2 CPU, LLVM-4.0 was installed.
 On UP Board CPU, LLVM-4.0 was installed.
 On TX2 GPU, CUDA-10.0 was installed.
 On Nano GPU, CUDA-10.0 was installed.

 ## Depth estimation models
 Our models can be downloaded in the directory: results/Dataset=nyudepth.nsample=0.lr=0.01.bs=1.optimizer=sgd.
 These models are used to acquire the results in our paper on the benchmark datasets NYU-Depth-v2.
 The MDE model is mobilenetv2blconv7dw_0.597.pth.tar.
 The pruned MDE model is mobilenetv2blconv7dw_0.579.pth.tar.

 ## Results
-If you need the results of the pruned MDE, please run the file main.py.
+If you need the accuracy of the pruned MDE, please run the file main.py.
 The command is:
 ```bash
 python main.py -b 1 -s 0 --data /
 /home/star/data/nyudepthv2 --epochs 30 --optimize sgd --activation relu --dataset nyudepth --lr 0.01 --evaluate
 ```

-If you need the results of MDE, please modify the line (the file main.py) which is: best_model_filename = os.path.join(output_directory, 'mobilenetv2blconv7dw_0.597.pth.tar').
+If you need the accuracy of MDE, please modify the line (the file main.py) which is: best_model_filename = os.path.join(output_directory, 'mobilenetv2blconv7dw_0.597.pth.tar').
 The line should be changed to the following line: best_model_filename = os.path.join(output_directory, 'mobilenetv2blconv7dw_0.579.pth.tar').
 Then, run the following command and you can get the results of MDE.
 ```bash